Marcio-Tiene/dev-brewer-open-api/README.md

 ## How to create a mongo container to DevBrewerApi

-1. Make sure you have [Docker](https://www.docker.com/get-started) installed.
+1. Make sure you have [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/) installed.
-2. On `.env` file add the  Variables like the `.env.sample`.
+2. Rename `.env.sample` file to `.env` only.
+Then if you want, change the variables values to your needs.
-3. If it's the first time you run this container you'll need to run
+3. If it's the first time you run this container you'll need to run:

   ```bash
   #create netework first